-The Office of Academic Advising within the College of Arts Sciences makes sure you have the support and resources you need to guarantee your academic success at Saint Louis University.
+The Office of Academic Advising within the College of Arts and Sciences provides students with the support and resources necessary to achieve their academic goals at Saint Louis University.

 Our goals are to: